Swammers8/swammers8.github.io/assets/pg/amaterasu/writeup.md

 ## 33414 Python Flask

-This flash site defaults to a `not found` page.
+This flask site defaults to a `not found` page.

 ![image.png](image%204.png)

-I decided to bust some directories, and for the sake of tool demonstration I used gobuster this time instead.
+I decided to bust some directories, and for the sake of tool demonstration I used `gobuster` this time instead.

 ![image.png](image%205.png)